-The NTBC Study: one mild porphyric crisis was reported for nitisinone-treated patients versus 10% died from consequences of porphyria-like crises in historical control.
+The NTBC study: One mild porphyric crisis was reported for nitisinone-treated patients versus 10% who died from consequences of porphyria-like crises in the historical control group.

-The Quebec Study: 71 months were spent in hospital for neurologic crises for nitisinone-naive patients versus17 months for patients received nitisinone > 30 days of age and no months in hospital for patients received nitisinone < 30 days of age.
+The Quebec study: Nitisinone-naive patients spent 71 months in hospital for neurologic crises versus 17 months for patients who received nitisinone after 30 days of age, and no months were spent in hospital by patients who received nitisinone before 30 days of age.

-Hospitalization resulting from acute complications of HT-1
+Hospitalization Resulting From Acute Complications of HT-1

-The NTBC Study: Outcome not reported.
+The NTBC study: This outcome was not reported.

-The Quebec Study: nitisinone therapy was associated with fewer hospitalizations related to HT-1 complications.
+The Quebec study: Nitisinone therapy was associated with fewer hospitalizations related to HT-1 complications.

-Statistical comparisons between nitisinone treatment group and historical control were not conducted for any outcome measures.
+Statistical comparisons between the nitisinone treatment group and the historical control were not conducted for any measured outcomes.